Google Pixel 3 full review

 The problem here is that you can't customise it, so it only summons the Assistant or silences alarms, incoming calls and the like.
 It would be far more useful if you could choose to use it for other things like launching the camera, as you can on HTC phones with Edge Sense.
 You can launch the camera by double tapping the power key but that's more awkward.

-Google once again sets the standard for Android phones with the Pixel 3.
+Google set the standard for Android phones with the Pixel 3.
 It's an unassuming device, partly due to its similarity with the Pixel 2 and the overwhelming amount of leaks.

 It gets the basics right, rather than trying to add a load of new features people don't actually need.
 The Pixel 3 offers excellent and compact design with solid core specs and smooth performance.

-While you can buy cheaper Android rivals that have things like a headphone jack and microSD card slot, the Pixel 3 is likely to win you over with it's amazing cameras and the handy features within Android Pie.
+While you can buy cheaper Android rivals that have things like a headphone jack and microSD card slot, the Pixel 3 is likely to win you over with its amazing cameras and the handy features within the latest Android builds.

 If you're looking for a no-nonsense Android smartphone that you can rely on then the Pixel 3 is a top choice.
 It's worth bearing in mind the the XL model offers a very similar experience, but with a larger screen (including a notch) and bigger battery.

 The Pixel 4 is now here, but thanks to a price drop, the Pixel 3 still makes an excellent case for itself if the new telephoto camera, upgraded internals and new gesture controls of its successor don't appeal - especially since the more recent phone disappoints in battery life.